Hi! I’m Arianna, an Italian who has been living in the UK since October 2019. Bristol first and now, Edinburgh, Scotland's capital city.

 Scottish people are very friendly: go out to a pub and your chances to meet someone are infinite!

 Be chatty, don’t be afraid to tell people you just moved to Edinburgh and you haven't yet made any friends.
-They will totally understand, Edinburgh has a huge amount of expat, so probably you will be talking to someone just like you before you know it!
+They will totally understand, Edinburgh has a huge amount of expats, so probably you will be talking to someone just like you before you know it!

-If you don’t feel confident enough to approach a stranger, try again with Facebook groups, just drop a post saying you’re new in the city and want to get to know people!
+If you don’t feel confident enough to approach a stranger, try again with Facebook groups, just drop a post saying you’re new in the city and want to get to know people.

 Put yourself out there, isn’t that the whole point of moving abroad anyway?!